-Last year, I was at Chevy’s with my grandkids and one of them asked if I could figure out how to make the sweet corn tomalito they serve with all their dinners.
+Last year, I was at Chevy’s with my grandkids and one of them asked if I could figure out how to make the Mexican sweet cornbread called tomalito that they serve with all their dinners.
 It was a huge favorite of all the kids, and he was clearly trying to steer me away from cooking another quinoa dinner on their next visit.
 Not that he was eating the quinoa dinner, mind you, he was just trying to broaden my horizons instead of the other way around.

 I looked high and low for a recipe and found several.
 As the date neared for their next visit, I did a couple of trial runs, settled on a recipe, and waited for their verdict.
 Each of the five kids readied themselves for their critique, forks raised.
 I’m not sure who was more surprised when they all gave me a hearty thumbs up, them or me, but one of them sealed the deal when he piped up, “you’ve got to put this one on your blog, Grandma Susan, instead of that kale”.
 I was tempted to do a kale version, just for the fun of it, but decided to keep it honest.
 If you like Chevy’s sweet corn tomalito, this is the real deal.

-- 6½ Tbsp unsalted butter, room temperature
+- 6 1/2 tablespoons unsalted butter, room temperature

-- ½ cup sugar
+- 1/2 cup sugar

-- ¾ cup milk (I used 2%)
+- 3/4 cup 2% milk

-- ½ cup masa harina
+- 1/2 cup masa harina

-- ½ cup cornmeal
+- 1/2 cup fine or medium cornmeal

-- ½ tsp baking powder
+- 1/2 teaspoon baking powder

-- 4 cups fresh or frozen corn (divided)
+- 4 cups fresh or frozen corn, divided

 - Preheat oven to 325˚F. Butter an 8" X 8" baking dish, and heat up 2 quarts of water in the microwave or on the stove.